Jakebehler/Capstone-Project/README.md

-# Machine Learning Capstone Project: Bank Customer Churn Predictions
+# Bank Customer Churn Predictions
+## Project Overview

 This project focuses on analyzing and predicting customer churn for a bank.
 The primary objective was to build a machine learning model that accurately identifies customers most likely to leave, allowing the bank to implement targeted retention strategies.